 - A woman slices her arm on fibreglass.

-12 Feet Deep is a movie that uses the singular location as the setup.
-While the film has a lot of visual flourishes that make the movie look great on a visual level but I think everything else is terrible.
-We have poorly written characters with underlying problems that spend most of the film arguing and bickering at each other.
-The movie keeps repeating the same things over again and we have a villain who tries to play sympathetic but she's just as bad as the sisters and the nasty pool owner.
+12 Feet Deep is a movie that uses its singular location as the setup.
+While the movie has a lot of visual flourishes that make the film look above average on a visual level.
+I sadly feel everything else fell short for me.
+We have poorly written characters who all have underlying problems that spend most of the film arguing and bickering at each other.
+The movie keeps repeating the same things over again, and we have a villain who tries to play sympathetic, but she's just as bad as the sisters and the nasty pool owner.
 This movie is not an enjoyable one.
 A complete mess.